nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 ### Visualisation

-One of the main benefits of utilising sub-component embedding is that when we are visualising the semantic distance between each of the sub-components, we can see how they relate to the overall job posting. ### In the diagram below, we can see how each of the individual sub-components relate to each of the user defined axis.
+One of the main benefits of utilising sub-component embedding is that when we are visualising the semantic distance between each of the sub-components, we can see how they relate to the overall job posting.

+In the diagram below, we can see the cosine distances and relationship between each of the individual sub-components and the three axis.
 Further, we can see how the composite embedding vector relates to each of the sub-components, and the axis.
-The below diagram illustrates the relationships.

 <div style="max-width: 900px; margin: 0 auto;">